Rumpunzel/rpg-thingy/playing-the-game/resting.md

 ## Recovering in Settlements

-While resting in a settlement, you may mend social conditions afflicting you or someone resting with you (just like you would physical or mental conditions).
+While resting in a settlement, you may mend social wounds afflicting you or someone resting with you (just like you would physical or mental wounds).

 ## Buying